Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Budgets

-We are now in a position to ask how the generation of internal wave pseudomomentum by eddy--wave coupling can be cast as a nonconservative term in the eddy enstrophy budget and thereby be linked to potential vorticity dynamics. \cite{BOB86} use the LDE array data to estimate the eddy thickness [$\eta^{\prime}=f_0(\rho^{\prime}/ \langle \rho_z \rangle )_z$] and relative vorticity ($\zeta^{\prime}$) fluxes:
+Our first step in assessing potential enstrophy dissipation by coupling to internal wave momentum is to estimate the rate of potential enstrophy production. \cite{BOB86} use the LDE array data to estimate the eddy thickness [$\eta^{\prime}=f_0(\rho^{\prime}/ \langle \rho_z \rangle )_z$] and relative vorticity ($\zeta^{\prime}$) fluxes:

 Thickness fluxes exceed relative vorticity fluxes by an order of magnitude.
+Uncertainty metrics represent 90\% confidence intervals.
+These estimates are based upon available data from 6 of the 9 LDE moorings with record lengths of approximately 225 days, for a total of 1303 data days.
+From a subset of 4 moorings with 434 day records representing 1736 total data days,

+We will use both estimates of thickness flux as metrics of the potential vorticity flux below.

-A map of planetary vorticity on the potential density $\sigma_{\theta}=27.0$ surface in \cite{Robbins} implies $\nabla_h \langle Q \rangle \cong (0, \beta) = (0, 2\times 10^{-11}$ m$^{-1}$ s$^{-1}$) at the level of the current meter data (the density surface is at approximately 700 m and the current meters are located at approximately 630 m for these potential vorticity flux estimates), so that
+Potential enstrophy production is the dot product of the eddy flux and the background potential vorticity gradient.
+A map of planetary vorticity on the potential density $\sigma_{\theta}=27.0$ surface in \cite{Robbins} implies $\nabla_h \langle Q \rangle \cong (0, \beta) = (0, 2\times 10^{-11}$ m$^{-1}$ s$^{-1}$) at the level of the current meter data (the density surface is at approximately 700 m and the current meters are located at approximately 637 m for these potential vorticity flux estimates).
+We obtain similar estimates of the background potential vorticity gradient from the ARGO climatology of \cite{wijffels2024mesoscale} using geostrophy and the hydrostatic relation, Figure \ref{fig:PVgradients}: